AGM-158 JASSM: Finland

 Finland had also previously planned to purchase JASSM missiles for the Finnish Air Force as part of modernization plans of its F/A-18 Hornet fleet.
 However, in February 2007 the United States declined to sell the missiles, while agreeing to proceed as planned with other modernization efforts (the so-called Mid-Life Update 2, or MLU2).
 However, in October 2011 the US DSCA announced that they had given permission for a possible sale to Finland.
-An order, valued 178.5 million Euros was placed in March 2012.
+An order, valued €178.5 million was placed in March 2012.
 In 2014 it was reported that Lockheed had "received three Finnish integration-related contracts since 2012".
 In 2020 Finland decided to procure 200 JASSM-ER missiles.
 Finland's integration work was originally scheduled to be completed by the end of 2016, but didn't complete until March 2018 when Finnish F/A-18 Hornets successfully test fired two JASSM missiles at Naval Air Weapons Station (NAWS) China Lake.